Dr. Xiaobo She educates future math teachers, but her passion lies in reteaching those already working in classrooms across the Southland.

 GSU Newsroom: How would you characterize the approach to math in the U.S. vs. China?

 She: In Eastern culture —Japan, South Korea, and Taiwan—math is considered the easiest subject because it is so structured and coherent.
 There’s little variation.
-If you are not good at reading or writing, we understand because grammar is s are so challenging.
+If you are not good at reading or writing, we understand because grammar is so challenging.
 In the U.S., it’s the opposite.
 Here, everybody can read and write, but many teachers and students are afraid of math.

 GSU Newsroom: So how do we fix that?

 She: In the past five years, I have received five grants totaling nearly $400,000 from the Chicago Mercantile Exchange Foundation and Governors State.
 The grants allowed me to work with the teachers at multiple early childhood centers and school districts.
-For the Early Math Awareness through Modeling, we went to schools in Blue Island and Robbins every month to train a cohort of 30 Pre-K teachers who were not confident in their capabilities to teach math.
+For the Early Math Awareness through Modeling program, we went to schools in Blue Island and Robbins every month to train a cohort of 30 Pre-K teachers who were not confident in their capabilities to teach math.
 We did pre- and post-assessments for the teaching efficacy scales and found significant improvements in confidence in themselves, as well as their content knowledge base for math.
 That was very inspiring for us.
 Over four years, we trained more than 100 teachers across the south suburbs.

 GSU Newsroom: You received another grant to train teachers through 2019 for Kindergarten through 3rd grade.
 What’s your ultimate goal for teachers?